martex-martech/Attendo/backend/README.md

 # Attendance Management System - Backend

-This directory contains the Node.js, Express, and MongoDB backend for the Attendo application.
+This directory contains the Node.js, Express, and MongoDB backend for the Martex application.

 ## Prerequisites